I. Mechanical properties of steel

 1. Yield point ( σ S)

-When steel or sample is stretched, when the stress exceeds the elastic limit, even if the stress does not increase any more, the steel or sample will continue to undergo obvious plastic deformation.
-This phenomenon is called yield, and the minimum stress value when yield occurs is the yield point.
+When the steel or sample is stretched, the stress exceeds the elastic limit, and even if the pressure does not increase anymore, the steel or sample will continue to undergo obvious plastic deformation.
+This phenomenon is called yield, and the yield point is the minimum stress value when yield occurs.
 If Ps is the external force at the yield point s and Fo is the cross-section area of the sample, then the yield point σ S = Ps/Fo (MPa).

 2. Yield strength ( σ 0.2)

-The yield point of some metal materials is not very obvious and it is difficult to measure them.
-Therefore, in order to measure the yield properties of materials, it is stipulated that the stress producing permanent residual plastic deformation is equal to a certain value (generally 0.2% of the original length), which is called conditional yield strength or yield strength. σ 0.2.
+The yield point of some metal materials is not very obvious, and it isn't easy to measure them.
+Therefore, to measure the yield properties of materials, it is stipulated that the stress-producing permanent residual plastic deformation is equal to a specific value (generally 0.2% of the original length), called conditional yield strength or yield strength. σ 0.2.

 3. Tensile Strength ( σ B)